-There are multiple ways in which the services provided through Title III-B Support Services is tracked and subsequently reported to CLS.
+There are multiple ways in which the services provided through Title III-B Support Services are tracked and subsequently reported to CLS.

-- Monthly Invoice and Budget Report: A monthly Invoice is required along with: the Profit and Loss Statement (P&L), or Budget Report; and a monthly A&D Report of number of activities and the frequency of clients' participation during the month, for reimbursement of the prior month's expenditures.
+- Monthly Invoice and Budget Report: A monthly Invoice is required along with the Profit and Loss Statement (P&L) for reimbursement of the prior month's expenditures.
 The Monthly Invoice template will be provided by CLS Program Manager in the beginning of each fiscal year.
 The due dates for the invoices will be the 15th of each month.

-- Quarterly Fiscal Reports: Based upon the federal fiscal year, from October 1 to September 30, quarterly fiscal and program reports will be submitted to the CLS, Title III-B program manager quarterly.
-The quarterly fiscal reports are created by the CLS Program Manager and given to the provider after the grant application is approved.
-The due dates are as follows:
+- Quarterly Fiscal Reports: Based upon the federal fiscal year, from October 1 to September 30, quarterly Profit & Loss statements (P&L) will be submitted to the CLS, Title III-B program manager quarterly.
+The quarterly fiscal reports are created by the CLS Program Manager and given to the provider to be validated.
+The due dates for the quarterly P&Ls are as follows:

-- > January 15

-- > April 15

-- > July 15

-- > October 15

-- Quarterly Program Reports: Also, based upon the federal fiscal year, from October 1 to September 30, program reports will be submitted to the CLS, Title III-B program manager quarterly.
-The quarterly program reports are created by the CLS Program Manager and included in the reporting document after the grant application is approved.
-The due dates are as follows:

-- > January 15
+- January 15

-- > April 15
+- April 15

-- ➤ July 15
+- July 15

-- > October 15
+- October 15